NetOfficeFw/Docs/app/tutorials/tutorial02_en_cs.md

      *            + Worksheet
      */

-    // we dispose the child instances of the workbook book.DisposeChildInstances();
+    // We dispose the child instances of the workbook book.DisposeChildInstances();

     /*
-     * we have 3 created proxies now, the childs from book are disposed *
+     * We have 3 proxy objects now.
+     * Children objects of book instance were disposed.
+     *
      * Application
      *   + Workbooks
      *     + Workbook
      */

-    // close Excel and release the application instance and child workbooks application.Quit();
+    // close Excel, release the application instance and child workbooks application.Quit();
     application.Dispose();
 }